Time series forecasting from partial observations via Non-negative Matrix Factorization: Introduction

-Sliding Mask Method (SMM) inputs the forecast values and it can be viewed as a ‘‘nonnegative'' matrix completion algorithm under low nonnegative rank assumption.
+\paragraph{Contributions} Sliding Mask Method (SMM) outputs the forecast values and it can be viewed as a nonnegative matrix completion algorithm under low nonnegative rank assumption.
 This framework raises two issues.
-A first challenge is uniqueness of the decomposition, also referred to as {\it identifiability} of the model.
-In Theorem~\ref{thm:uniqueness}, we introduce a new condition that ensures uniqueness from partial observation of the target matrix $\M$.
-An other challenge, as pointed by \cite{vavasis2009} for instance, is that solving \textit{exactly} NMF decomposition problem is $\mathrm{NP}$-hard.
-Nevertheless NMF-type problems can be solved efficiently using (accelerated) proximal gradient descent method \lm{\cite{parikh2013}} for block-matrix coordinate descent in an \textit{alternating projection scheme}, \textit{e.g.}, \cite{javadi2017} and references therein.
-We rely on these techniques to introduce algorithms inputting the forecast values based on NMF decomposition, see Section~\ref{sec:algo}.
-Theorem~\ref{thm:robust} complements proving robustness of solutions of NMF-type algorithms when entries are missing or corrupted by noise.
+A first question is the uniqueness of the decomposition, also referred to as {\it identifiability} of the model.
+In Theorem~\ref{thm:uniqueness}, we introduce a new condition that ensures uniqueness from partial observation of the target matrix.
+Another challenge, as pointed out by \cite{vavasis2009} for instance, is that solving \textit{exactly} the NMF decomposition problem is $\mathrm{NP}$-hard.
+Nevertheless NMF-type problems can be solved efficiently using (accelerated) proximal gradient descent methods {\cite{parikh2013}} for block-matrix coordinate descent in an \textit{alternating projection scheme}, \textit{e.g.}, \cite{javadi2017} and references therein.
+We rely on these techniques to introduce algorithms outputting the forecast values based on NMF decomposition, see Section~\ref{sec:algo}.
+Theorem~\ref{thm:robust} complements the theoretical analysis by proving the robustness of NMF-type algorithms when entries are missing or corrupted by noise.

-In practical situation, one may face a large number of time series to forecast, {\it e.g.} supply chain optimization, electricity consumption forecast...
-In this case, one cannot forecast each time series separately and/or clustering the set of time series without facing large algorithmic complexity.
-We can address this issue using Latent Clustered Forecast (LCF).
-This method uses NMF decomposition $\M=\W\H$ as a dimension reduction step.
-As we will see in Section~\ref{sec:blackbox}, it performs forecast on rows of~$\H$ (using any black-box supervised forecast solver) and/or clustering on the rows of $\W$.